Nicaragua’s Budding Seed Industry

 In Nicaragua, TechnoServe is partnering with Cargill to address the country’s challenges in the production of this crop, an important input in the poultry feed Cargill uses in its broiler operations.
 The country has over 32,000 sorghum farmers, of which over half plant on farms less than 7 hectares.
 Historically, Cargill has purchased sorghum from larger farmers in the north and south Pacific coast regions.

 Recognizing the importance of sorghum in their company’s supply chains, Cargill has partnered with TechnoServe to help sorghum farmers increase the profitability they obtain from planting sorghum.
 Through the IMPULSOR program, TechnoServe provides agronomic training to 40 large sorghum farmers who have traditionally supplied Cargill, and 400 small farmers who Cargill is integrating into its supply chain for the first time.
-In addition, the Project is helping the private sector to for the first time produce its own sorghum hybrid seeds, using tropicalized genetic lines better suited for tropical environments, which these private sector partners are selling at a substantially lower cost than the hybrid seeds produced in temperate climates which companies have for many decades imported to the country.
+In addition, the project is helping the private sector to produce its own sorghum hybrid seeds for the first time, using tropicalized genetic lines better suited for tropical environments, which these private sector partners are selling at a substantially lower cost than the hybrid seeds produced in temperate climates which companies have for many decades imported to the country.

 Farmers growing the improved IMPULSOR sorghum on the left, while traditional sorghum is shown on the right.

-In order to do develop hybrid seed during the project’s life span, IMPULSOR’s Director and chief sorghum breeder, Rene Clara, is using tropicalized genetic lines developed through a previous U.S.-government financed project in the region.
-To date, the Project has developed and successfully validated three new hybrids.
+In order to develop hybrid seeds during the project’s life span, IMPULSOR’s Director and chief sorghum breeder, Rene Clara, is using tropicalized genetic lines developed through a previous U.S.-government financed project in the region.
+To date, the project has developed and successfully validated three new hybrids.
 One of these, named Impulsor, was approved by the government of Nicaragua in 2014.
-This markings the first time in Central America that a locally developed sorghum hybrid seed has been approved and produced at a wide scale.
+This marks the first time in Central America that a locally developed sorghum hybrid seed has been approved and produced at a wide scale.

 Farmers who have already planted Impulsor have achieved encouraging results.
 In 2016, farmers will plant approximately 1,000 hectares using Impulsor, with plans to expand production significantly in 2017 and beyond.
-Farmers who purchase Impulsor seed are able to acquire a high quality hybrid at half the cost of using seed imported from abroad, helping farmers reduce production costs, and also incentivizing its by smaller farmers.
+Farmers who purchase Impulsor seeds are able to acquire a high quality hybrid at half the cost of seed imported from abroad, helping farmers reduce production costs, and also incentivizing its use by smaller farmers.